Free Curves on Varieties: Ample vector bundles and Frobenius

-More generally, over any characteristic if we further assume that our locally free sheaf is globally generated then the same result holds so long as the genus is at least $1$.
+Note that Hartshorne's ampleness criterion only works in characteristic zero.
+More generally, over any characteristic if we further assume that our locally free sheaf is globally generated then the same result holds so long as the genus is at least one.